GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/connect-other-applications.md

     To follow the steps in this guide, make sure that you meet the following prerequisites:

-    *   Your server application runs on a Compute Engine VM.
-IAP Desktop currently can't connect to Cloud SQL or applications hosted on Kubernetes Engine.
     *   You [created a firewall rule](setup-iap.md) that allows IAP to connect to the port used by the server application.

 You can use IAP Desktop to access server applications in two ways:

-1. You can let IAP Desktop launch and [connect a client application](#connect-a-client-application) for you.
+1. You can let IAP Desktop launch and [connect a client application](#connect-the-database-client) for you.
 IAP Desktop automatically establishes an [IAP TCP forwarding tunnel :octicons-link-external-16:](https://cloud.google.com/iap/docs/using-tcp-forwarding) and keeps the tunnel open until you close the client application.